sarajahedazad/ME700-HW3/README.md

 ✔️ **Step1: Preprocessing and Mesh Generation**
 ***Pieces of code:*** `pre_process.py` and `pre_process_demo_helper_fcns.py`.
 * `pre_process.py`
-***Description:*** It is used for generating structured rectangular meshes for finite element analysis (FEA).
+***Description:*** It is used for generating meshes for finite element analysis (FEA).
 It supports 3-node and 6-node triangular meshes, and 4-node and 8-node quadrilateral meshes.
 ***Main Functions:***
   - `generate_rect_mesh_2d`: Generates rectangular meshes based on provided dimensions, subdivisions, and element types.